jmks/kconnectex/README.md

 * strictly output JSON?
 * `completion` command to generate script for bash, zsh
 * `config` command to manage config state
-* singular command when working on individual things?
-  * e.g. `connectors` lists connectors but `connector delete` would delete a connector

 ## Development